carloscuesta/dotfiles/README.md

 Once the installation process finishes, you will be asked for a restart, some changes may require a restart to apply it.

-I've included two **themes** for iTerm 2 and Terminal: Solarized Dark, Custom Theme.
+I've included two **materialshell** for iTerm 2 and Terminal.
 You can find the themes at `/dotfiles/themes/iterm2` - `/dotfiles/themes/terminal`.
 At the [customization part](https://github.com/carloscuesta/dotfiles/#customization) I will explain how to install and customize it.

 ## Demo